-New Year's Eve is pretty uncomplicated when you're single.
-Each year, the why and when of celebrating the holiday remain the same.
+New Year's Eve is pretty uncomplicated as a single person.
+Each year, many things about celebrating remain the same.
+You know the why and when of the holiday.
 You simply decide where to go, who to go with and what to wear.

 Last night, George and I threw caution to the wind (well, we didn't actually go anywhere) and made it to the countdown and beyond, in spite of this cautionary tale.
 We had a lovely bottle of champagne (popping the cork quietly to ensure our daughter's continued slumber).
 At the stroke of midnight, I got to kiss my husband on the lips, like most couples do around the world.
 "Let the morning be damned", I thought.

 And here's the kicker.
-Claire decided to SLEEP IN ON THE FIRST MORNING OF 2013!
+Claire decided to SLEEP IN ON THE FIRST MORNING OF THE NEW YEAR!
 When her cries intruded upon my dreamland, as they do every morning, I looked up and the clock said 7:40!!
 Unheard of…priceless…a gift from above!

-For those of you without kids, the hour on the clock may not seem like such a great deal.
-The moms and dads reading this post will surely understand the majesty of the scenario.
+If you don't have kids, the hour on the clock may not seem like such a great deal.
+The moms and dads among us will surely understand the majesty of the scenario.